Our Expertise - The Centre for the Study of Crime, Criminalisation and Social Exclusion

 Children’s Policy and Practice: children’s rights, social policy and criminal justice treatment of both children with learning difficulties and ‘looked after’ children.

-Consumption, Identity and Mass Media: exploring issues of consumption and ‘lifestyle’, the role of various forms of mass media and communications in these issues, the construction of identities and youth cultures.
+Consumption, Identity and Mass Media: exploring issues of consumption and ‘lifestyle’, the role of various forms of mass media and communications in these issues, sports supporter subcultures, music subcultures, the construction of identities and youth cultures.

 Corporate Crime and Harm: health and safety at work regulation, the impacts of corporate harms on local communities, spatial and demographic patterns in corporate crime victimisation.